Looking for a Chef's knife but they all tend to be a little longer than you'd like?

 Useful on food types: Small to medium proteins, variety of vegetables including carrots, onions, garlic, peppers, and lettuce.

-45 Layer Damascus steel Santoku knife (AUS-10 stainless steel core) Knife Length: 180 mm (7.0") Magnolia Handle with buffalo-horn ring
+Santoku Knife Blade Material: 45 Layer Damascus AUS-10 Stainless Steel core Blade Length: 180 mm (7.0") Edge Type: Double Bevel Magnolia Handle with buffalo-horn ring

 Weight: 111 g Blade Width: 44 mm Blade Thickness: 1 mm Handle Length: 135 mm Handle Thickness: 30 mm